arnaud-coral/AWS-Delete-unused-EBS-snapshots/README.md

 # **AWS Delete unused EBS snapshots**

 # 🎯 Aim
-A little bash script to delete unused AWS Elastic Block Store snapshots (not linked to any volume)
+A little bash script to delete unused AWS Elastic Block Store snapshots (not linked to any AMI)

 <br />